dev4449/mohsenmajddev/src/posts/nontechnical/hello-world.md

 I started my career as a remote web designer in a canadian company called XFilPak Inc. This company specializes in manufacturing industrial packaging machinery.
 I was responsible to design and develop the company's main website from scratch.
 You can view the website at xfilpak.ca.

-I'm a software developer, but I professionally try to specialize in and around Java, Angular, SQL and git.
+I'm a software developer, but I professionally try to specialize in and around Nest.js, Reactjs, Relational DB and Graph DB(Neo4j).
 Regarding experience, in spite of my experience at XFilPak Inc, I completed various courses and learning paths.
 For instance, the Front-end Development learning path and the Git & Version Control course provided by Educative Inc.

 In my opinion, having a high level of the English language can have a significant positive impact on a software developer's career.
 Therefore, I've put excessive effort into learning English so far.
 As a proof of my command of English, I acquired the IELTS and Duolingo certificates.
 Delivering a 6.5/9 in IELTs and a 130/160 in Duolingo.